We work with more than 300 partners to bring you better travel deals

 At the moment, flights in the morning are likely to offer the best value for money for your Indore trip.
-A flight in the evening will more often than not be of higher cost.
+A flight at midday will more often than not be of higher cost.

 Located in the heart of Madhya Pradesh, the city of Indore is a sublime retreat for anyone seeking a cool and contemporary city interlaced with exotic remnants of an ancient past.
 These grand and impressive cultural structures lie throughout the ever-growing city, giving Indore a rare blend of then and now to satisfy the most seasoned of travellers.

 Indore is one of the best places to witness some of the architectural wonders left behind by the Holkar dynasty.
 The Lal Baag Palace with its lavish European décor, the stunning Rajawada Palace and the intricately designed Chhatris (or burial monuments), are an absolute must-see.
 There are also a great number of temples erected in this city, most notably the Kanch Mandir temple which is uniquely constructed entirely out of glass and mirrors.
 To complete your journey through the ancient culture of Indore, visit the Central Museum which houses a fascinating collection of artefacts.